AceCentre/ace-aac-calc/README.md

 ## Vanilla HTML Calculator
 Located in `/vanilla-html/`

+See a demo of this in action [here](https://raw.githack.com/AceCentre/ace-aac-calc/main/vanilla-html/calcstandalone.html)

 - Single HTML file calculator that runs in any browser
 - No dependencies or installation required
 - Supports keyboard shortcuts and memory operations